 In this section we consider the ArrayInRow benchmark: instead of sorting a single array multiple times, multiple arrays are created adjacent to each other and sorted in series.
 The number of arrays used is chosen in a way that their concatenation does not fit into the CPU's L3 cache.
-Since the reference array is sorted before the measurement, the original array should not be present in the cache.
+Before the actual measurement, the entire array is copied into a reference array and each subarray is sorted.
+Since all items are touched in this reference sweep, the original array should not be present in the cache at the start of the actual sorting run.
+After the timed run, the results are compared against the reference array for correctness.

 Overall the results of ArrayInRow shown in Figure 20 are similar to the previous ones in Figure 19.
-Table 10 shows the algorithms ranked by geometric mean of the relative slow across all machines, and we can see that the order has only changed very slightly.
-Due to the input not being in cache there is a performance penalty for all sorters in ArrayInRow, but the relative
+Table 6 shows the algorithms ranked by geometric mean of the relative slow across all machines, and we can see that the order has only changed very slightly.
+Due to the input not being in cache there is a performance penalty for all sorters in ArrayInRow, but the relative performances do not change much.
+Table 7 also shows that insertion sort is slower by a factor of 2.26 on average across all machines